-112. To conclude this Review of the use of Conclusions, the opening words of a submission to the Review from a university human rights law centre are apposite: "There are a number of reasons why EXCOM Conclusions are particularly important and must be maintained.
-Any suggestion that they should be abolished is driven by either a lack of understanding as to their function and usefulness, or must be questioned as to motive in removing one of the key sources of law and policy in the refugee and forced migration field".96
+To conclude this Review of the use of Conclusions, the opening words of a submission to the Review from a university human rights law centre are apposite: "There are a number of reasons why EXCOM Conclusions are particularly important and must be maintained.
+Any suggestion that they should be abolished is driven by either a lack of understanding as to their function and usefulness, or must be questioned as to motive in removing one of the key sources of law and policy in the refugee and forced migration field".
+100

-Submission from Alice Edwards, Lecturer in Law and Head, Forced Migration and Human Rights Unit, Human Rights Law Centre, School of Law, University of Nottingham.
+100 Submission from Alice Edwards, Head, Forced Migration and Human Rights Unit, Human Rights Law Centre, School of Law, University of Nottingham.